cosmos/ibc/spec/ics-1-ics-standard/README.md

 The specification may have any or all of the following sub-components, as appropriate to the particular ICS.
 Included sub-components should be listed in the order specified here.

 - *Motivation* - A rationale for the existence of the proposed feature, or the proposed changes to an existing feature.
-- *Desiderata* - A list of the desired properties or characteristics of the protocol or feature specified.
+- *Desired Properties* - A list of the desired properties or characteristics of the protocol or feature specified.
 - *Technical Specification* - All technical details of the proposed protocol including syntax, semantics, sub-protocols, data structures, algorithms, and pseudocode as appropriate.
     The technical specification should be detailed enough such that separate correct implementations of the specification without knowledge of each other are compatible.
 - *Backwards Compatibility* - A discussion of compatibility (or lack thereof) with previous feature or protocol versions.